-Driving to the crest of a hill overlooking Bar Harbor, we enjoy a rare glimpse of the Robert Patterson-designed house of Will and Genie Thorndike.
+Driving to the crest of a hill overlooking Bar Harbor, we enjoy a rare glimpse of the Robert Patterson-designed Armory Hill.
 Our hosts offer a brief overview of Patterson’s work on the Island, including Mrs. Astor’s tea house and pool house, which we will visit on Saturday.
 The stunning Thorndike house is a superb example of architecture embracing the joys of one of America’s most fabled summer retreats.

-After our tour, we descend to Bar Harbor’s shore for a visit and lunch at Bide-A-Way, an enchanting house that features breathtaking views of Frenchman Bay.
-After wandering her sweeping gardens, we enjoy lunch on the extensive wrap around porch.
+After our tour, we descend to Bar Harbor’s shore for a visit and lunch at Bide-A-While, an enchanting house that features breathtaking views of Frenchman Bay.
+After wandering the sweeping gardens, we enjoy lunch on the extensive wrap around porch.